Jeremiah Ratliff: Dallas Cowboys

-Regarded as an undersized defensive tackle, he dropped in the 2005 NFL Draft until he was selected in the seventh round (224th overall pick) by the Dallas Cowboys, who were looking to play him at defensive end in their new 3-4 defense.
+Regarded as an undersized defensive tackle, he dropped in the 2005 NFL draft until he was selected in the seventh round (224th overall pick) by the Dallas Cowboys, who were looking to play him at defensive end in their new 3–4 defense.

-Ratliff #90 played his first NFL game at Oakland (10/2) and shared a sack with linebacker Scott Shanle.
+Ratliff played his first NFL game at Oakland (10/2) and shared a sack with linebacker Scott Shanle.
 He made his first start the next week against the Philadelphia Eagles (10/9) when the Cowboys opened in their nickel package.
 He was placed on injured reserve on November 1.
 In 2006, he played 15 games as part of the defensive line rotation.
 His quickness and relentless drive allowed him to tie for the team lead with seven quarterback pressures; made 10 tackles; four sacks (tied for third on the team); one pass breakup; and one forced fumble.
 He led the team in fumble recoveries, which tied for second in the NFL.

 He became the starting nose tackle following an injury to Jason Ferguson early in the 2007 season and although he was seen as an undersized player for the position, he started to dominate opposing offensive linemen.
 He was signed to a $20.5 million, five-year contract extension on December 14, 2007, to stay with the Cowboys through the 2012 season.
 The deal included an $8 million signing bonus.
 That year, he received the team's Ed Block Courage Award recipient.

-In 2008, although he faced constant double teams, he had his best statistical year, recording career highs with 51 tackles (30 solo) and 7.5 sacks, receiving his first Pro Bowl invitation and establishing him as one of the league’s best 3-4 nose tackles.
+In 2008, although he faced constant double teams, he had his best statistical year, recording career highs with 51 tackles (30 solo) and 7.5 sacks, receiving his first Pro Bowl invitation and establishing him as one of the league's best 3–4 nose tackles.
 For his solid performance that season he was also named to the Pro Football Writers Association's All-NFC Team.
 The next year, he was considered one of the dominant players in the league, earning All-Pro honors, after registering 40 tackles (29 solo) and 6 sacks.
+He was ranked 75th by his fellow players on the NFL Top 100 Players of 2011.